Manuel Zorrilla

-Manuel Zorrilla de la Torre (26 April 1919 – 12 May 2015) was an Argentinian painter, illustrator, engraver, drawer, and sculptor.
+Manuel Zorrilla de la Torre (26 April 1919 – 12 May 2015) was an Argentine painter, illustrator, engraver, drawer, and sculptor.
 His parents were Spanish immigrants.

 Career

 Zorrilla was born in Buenos Aires in 1919.

 From his childhood, he takes delight in painting the rural world which surrounds him.
 The fauna (horses) and the flora (fruit trees, flowers) are inexhaustible sources of inspiration.
 In 1942, he exposed for the first time together with other artists: critic noticed and greeted him as a young hope for the Fine Art.
 This year marked the beginning of exhibitions, greeted by the press, which remained continuous until 1980.

 From 1949 until 1953, he received numerous prices like the " Watercolorists and Engravers Society price ", the " National Show of Drawing and Engraving price", the " Fine Art Society of Santa Fe price", the " Fine Art Society of Rosario price" and the " Fine Art Society of Mar del Plata price".
 In 1954 he was elected vice-president of the Argentine Society of the Plastic Arts.

 Tireless traveler in Latin America and in Europe, he was interested in the landscapes and the human being in his environment.
 His work tells the life: in the harvests, to the factory, the "cariocas" from Rio de Janeiro (exposed at the Art museum of São Paulo in Brazil), Indians of the Argentine northwest, the tango in Buenos Aires, the forest in Venezuela but also Paris and the Seine, Rome and its monuments, Venice and Spain.
 The women is also a subject declined in plenty of "figures".
 His works of composition are numerous like: " The seat of Numance", " The ground universe and his populations” and the series " The sea " and “The Big River”.

 In 1982, he came to settle down in France, to Fontenay Fleury (Yvelines), among which the old village and its fields were sources of inspiration.
 He also began writing poetry and did several works where he often took back the subjects developed in his pictorial work.
 He died in 2015 in Fontenay-le-Fleury, France.